Comparison with Django's built-in completion¶

 Use Django's built-in if you only need command-name and flag completion and prefer zero additional dependencies.
 It works out of the box on many Linux systems where the bash-completion package is installed.

-Use django-completion if you work with migrations regularly, manage many apps, or want zsh support with descriptions.
+Use django-completion if your project carries its own set of custom management commands — the cache is built from your project, so their names, flags, and help descriptions complete without loading Django on each Tab press.
+The same applies if you work with migrations regularly, manage many apps, or want zsh support with descriptions.
 The install is one command and the cache refreshes automatically.

 Both can coexist. django-completion's shell hook activates when a .django-completion-cache.json is found in the project directory.
 For django-admin (which django-completion does not support), Django's built-in completion continues to apply.